Ixcatl/fables_novasophonia/docs/core/equipment.rst

           - Add one weapon type for purposes of art compatibility, except for natural.
 This doesn't grant extra damage types, nor any other effects.
           - 50 + 1/2 base value
         * - Dropper
-          - May be loaded with a single flask.
+          - Can be loaded with a single flask, costing 1 Speed.
 When it hits a target, it may apply the flask to them, expending it.
 The wielder may also freely apply the flask to themselves.
           - 50 + 1/2 base value
         * - Sorcerous
-          - May deliver spells to the first target of an attack.
-Anima spent on the spell is added to the attack roll.
-The spell's range is limited to the weapon's if the spell's is greater.
+          - When casting a spell that uses a normal spell attack, the wielder may instead choose to use this weapon's attack to deliver it, adding Anima spent as bonus dice.
+Should it hit, the attack is processed as it normally would, but also counts as a hit for the cast spell.
+If the weapon attack was AoE, the spell only hits one of the attack's targets, unless it is split, where it would hit an appropriate amount of targets for split spells.
+If the *spell* is AoE, the entire AoE is cast centered on the target; the caster must make normal spell attack rolls against other targets caught in its radius.
+The minimum range for a Sorcerous spell is touch.
           - 100 + 1/2 base value
         * - Razor
           - Inflicts a -1 die penalty against soaking its damage.